Marilyn Sitzman: Witness to JFK's assassination

-Sitzman went on record about the direction of the shots she heard, stating that they came from the direction of the Texas School Book Depository.
-Sitzman rejected the theory that one or more shots came from behind the 5-foot (1.5 m) high stockade fence atop the knoll:

-Between Sitzman and the stockade fence was a 3.3-foot (1 m) high, L-shaped concrete alcove along the path from the stairway up the knoll to the area behind the pergola.
+Post-assassination

+Sitzman was never called by the Warren Commission.
+In the years following the assassination, she was interviewed by various researchers and writers.

+While Sitzman continued to maintain (in a 1993 interview) that the first shot she heard came from the direction of the Texas School Book Depository, she stated in a book published in 2013 that she believed there was a possibility that there was a second gunman to the left of the pergola.
+She is quite assertive in making that claim: "I have no qualms saying that I'm almost sure that there was someone behind the fence or in that area up there [near the fence], but I'm just as sure that they had silencers because there was no sound."

 Some assassination researchers, studying vague shapes in a photograph taken by Mary Moorman from across the street just after the fatal head shot, saw the so-called "badge man" aiming a rifle from this area.
 Another person, Gordon Arnold, came forth in 1978 to claim that he had been standing in that area taking a film of the motorcade.

-Later years and death

-In the years following the assassination, Sitzman was interviewed by various researchers and writers.
-The Warren Commission, a Presidential Commission appointed by President Lyndon B. Johnson to investigate the assassination, never interviewed Sitzman.
-When later asked why she was never called before the Commission, Sitzman stated, "Because it was [the 1960s], I was female and I was young.
-And I was irrelevant."
-On September 24, 1964, the Warren Commission released an 888-page report that concluded there was no evidence of a conspiracy and Lee Harvey Oswald, a former United States Marine that was arrested in connection with the shooting of Dallas Police Officer J.D.
-Tippit and later became a suspect in the assassination, acted alone in killing President Kennedy and Officer Tippit.

-In an interview with researcher Josiah Thompson conducted on November 29, 1966, rediscovered in 1985, Sitzman gave eyewitness testimony to who was in the alcove below her and about nine yards (8.2 m) to her right: a young black couple was sitting on a bench, eating lunch and drinking sodas.
+In an interview with researcher Josiah Thompson conducted on November 29, 1966, rediscovered in 1985, Sitzman gave eyewitness testimony to who was in a 3.3 ft high, L-shaped concrete alcove about 9 yd to her right along the path from the stairway up the knoll to the area behind the pergola: a young black couple was sitting on a bench, eating lunch and drinking sodas.
 When the shots rang out, the couple ran along the path to the area behind the pergola.
 Sitzman recalled hearing a soda bottle breaking as they ran.
 Asked if she saw anyone else in this area between the concrete wall and the stockade fence, Sitzman said no, only the couple.

-Over the years, Sitzman continued to maintain that the shots she heard came from the direction of the Texas School Book Depository but added that she believed there was a possibility that there was a second gunman.
-Sitzman stated, "I have no qualms saying that I'm almost sure that there was someone behind the fence or in that area up there [near the fence], but I'm just as sure that they had silencers because there was no sound."
+Death

-Sitzman died of cancer on August 11, 1993 at age 53 in Mesquite, Texas.
+Sitzman died of cancer on August 11, 1993, at age 53 in Mesquite, Texas.